 Bill & Fayth McConnell (Mexico)

 Bill and Fayth McConnell are Open Bible missionaries to Northern Mexico.
 It is their desire to take the Gospel to the poor and underprivileged and to go wherever God opens a door for them.
 Their ministry involves building churches, ministering at orphanages and prisons, serving at soup kitchens, and working wherever they find need.

 Del Brown (Mexico)

-Del and Joy have a passion to advance the kingdom of God.
+Del has a passion to advance the kingdom of God.
 He shares God's love by caring for people in need, teaching God's Word, and winning the lost for Christ.
-Del and Joy network with several churches, orphanages, and the men's and women's rehab ranch, where several buildings have been built through the work of visiting teams.
+Del networks with several churches, orphanages, and the men's and women's rehab ranch, where several buildings have been built through the work of visiting teams.

 Drew & Jessica Welch (Liberia)

 Mike & Dara Rasavanh (Thailand)

 Mike and Dara Rasavanh both accepted Christ after receiving refugee status in Iowa after their families fled Laos in 1975.
 In 1996 the Rasavanhs launched Asian Church of the Open Bible (now Lifesong Church of the Open Bible). in 2016 the Rasavanhs returned to Asia as missionaries to Thailand.

 Mike & Pam Lumbard (Trinidad & Tobago)